KemasRaihan/SAD_ADR/0000_Github.md

 We've decided to set up a GitHub repo

 ## Consequences
-Can create decision record quickly
-All collaborators can now contribute to this task
+Can create decision record quickly and all collaborators can now contribute to this task.